ardnejar/GPath.svg/README.md

 The current version drops any shapes that can't natively be drawn as a path on Pebble.
 Circles, Elipses and Polyline shapes can't be natively drawn by gpath draw.
 The curve data of paths is also dropped, leaving only the curves x and y values.
 Comments are added in place of the omitted data.

 ##How To Use##
+How to coming soon.
+Go to // to run in browser
 Dependent on JQueary for xml parsing.

 ##Contribute##